slhck/slhck.github.io/_posts/2025-09-19-running-uv-docker-containers-read-only.md

 # A /home/appuser/.cache
 ```

-The key insight is that UV's `--locked --no-editable --compile-bytecode` flags at build time, combined with `PYTHONDONTWRITEBYTECODE=1` at runtime, eliminate most filesystem write requirements while maintaining full functionality.
+The important insight is that uv's `--locked --no-editable --compile-bytecode` flags at build time, combined with `PYTHONDONTWRITEBYTECODE=1` at runtime, eliminate most filesystem write requirements.

 ## Security Benefits